2015 Kuwait mosque bombing: Criminal Court

 Most sessions were public.
 Eleven suspects were released after the 6 August session, and the trial was deferred to the 10 August to assign new lawyers to those suspects without legal representatives.
 After the trial, the lawyer of the 9th and 11th suspects stepped down from defending the ninth suspect, as his testimony contradicted that of the eleventh.
 The lawyer of the 26th suspect also stepped down for "private reasons".
 The first suspect's lawyer also stepped down claiming the same reason.
 The first suspect's, Adel Eidan, the man who drove the bomber to the mosque and brought the explosives from the Saudi brothers near the Kuwaiti-Saudi border and gave shelter to the bomber after he arrived from Saudi Arabia, made the claim that he wanted to bomb the mosque without killing anyone.
 On the 15 August session, a lawyer was fined 100 KWD (~$330) for not showing up without an excuse, and another attorney was assigned for his clients.
 On the same session, one of the suspect's claim that he was tortured was refuted by the Forensic Medicine doctors.
 All session were public except the fourth session, and the suspects were able to see and contact their lawyers.
 Some females suspects were charged with hiding and destroying important evidence.
 For example, the twentieth suspect destroyed Fahd al-Qabba's (the bomber's) mobile phone.
 On 14 September 2015, the court ruled that 15 out of the 29 suspects had been found guilty, with seven receiving death sentences (five in absentia).

 Appeals and Cassation Court

 The Appeals court reduced the sentence of ISIS leader in Kuwait Fahad Muharib to 15 years in prison, and upheld Eidan's sentence.
 With this, Eidan is the only defendant in Kuwait to receive the death penalty.
 The cases of the five other defendants sentenced in absentia were not brought before the higher courts as their charges can only be challenged when they appear.

 The Cassation Court upheld all of the Appeals Court's sentences.

+On 27 July 2023, Eidan was executed by hanging at the Central Prison.